Roberts Point Track Hike in Franz Josef: What to Expect

-- It is classed as a ‘challenging’ hike, with 650m of elevation, and you should only complete it if you have a moderate level of fitness.
-We were a bit apprehensive before the hike as we are not experienced hikers (and not overly fit!), and the DOC site about the walk preached caution.
+• It’s classed as a ‘challenging’ hike, with 650m of elevation.
+You should only complete it if you have a moderate level of fitness.
+As inexperienced hikers, we were apprehensive before the hike, and the DoC site about the walk preached caution.
 However, it was completely fine, we simply went slowly and took our time on the harder sections.
 In fact, this walk ended up being one of our favourites from our 3 months in New Zealand.

 Packing list: